finding beauty in difference: model bashir aziz opens up about living with vitiligo | read | i-D

 "Growing up with vitiligo has been challenging.
 As a child, I was so self-conscious when I was doing normal things, simply because people would stare at me.
 I used to wear a lot of caps, there was no way you could miss my hair walking down the street.
-I'd even wear a T-shirt to go swimming.
-It certainly damaged my confidence levels from a young age.
+I'd even wear a t-shirt to go swimming.
+It certainly damaged my confidence level from a young age.

-It's so important to challenge what is considered beautiful, and normal.
+It's so important to challenge what is considered beautiful and normal.
 It's all relative.
 Since when was it society's place to say what's acceptable as beauty anyway?
 Embrace whatever you have and don't give a shit what other people think.
-Love yourself, if others do too, then even better.
+Love yourself and if others do too, then even better.
 Diversity should be celebrated; the same old stuff we're used to gets boring.
 See what's out there and you'll be amazed what you find.

-Some people are more obviously different, having different hair, marks on their body, freckles, but everyone is unique.
+Some people are more obviously different — having different hair or marks on their body — but everyone is unique.
 It doesn't have to be something as visible as vitiligo, just embrace whatever you have.
-Beauty is having a mix of qualities that make you unique, on the outside and inside.
+Beauty is having a mix of qualities that make you unique on the outside and inside.

-The fact that society nowadays is more understanding has given me a boost, to love myself more, to be confident and to showcase what's naturally beautiful out there in the world, amongst others.
-There's nothing to fear, if anything, the world becomes bigger and brighter once you just accept shit and do you.
+The fact that society nowadays is more understanding has given me a boost to love myself more, to be confident, and to showcase what's naturally beautiful out there in the world, among others.
+There's nothing to fear.
+If anything, the world becomes bigger and brighter once you just accept shit and do you.

-Let any abuse, hate, simply be a fire you use to keep shining!"
+Let any abuse or hate simply be a fire you use to keep shining!"

 Read: Wanna live a beautiful life?
 Androgynous beauty Jazzelle will show you how.